Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 }
 ```

-Because `example_move` takes ownership of the String, and as we learned in the [unsafe](./unsafe) chapter, the metadata
+Because `example_move` takes ownership of the `String`, and as we learned in the [unsafe](./unsafe) chapter, the
-for String is stored on the stack, meaning that _that_ portion of the data is copied to the memory for the new function
+metadata for `String` is stored on the stack, meaning that _that_ portion of the data is copied to the memory for the
-(often called a stack frame).
+new function (often called a stack frame).

 This is usually fine, but _occasionally_ things might need to know where they themselves are in memory.
 This is called
 self-referencing.
 If something references itself, and we move it, where does that reference now point?